App version: 0.1.0

 Restrictions That May Apply to a Business Credit Card

 Business cards are meant for business spending, and many issuers will stipulate that the card should not be used for personal transactions.
 If you do use it for personal expenses, your account could be closed.
-Another reason to avoid using business cards for personal expenses is that business cards can have higher interest rates and fees and generally come with fewer consumer protections.Recommended: Guide to Alternative Small Business Loan Options
+Another reason to avoid using business cards for personal expenses is that business cards can have higher interest rates and fees and generally come with fewer consumer protections.Recommended: How Does a Business Loan Work?

 When to Use a Personal Credit Card Instead